 Make sure to be informative without being intrusive, or you’ll just end up annoying your customers!

-However, you could be completely on top of PbD and still lose all of your credibility if you ever allowed user data to be stolen (Equifax) or sold it to others (especially where it was then mishandled, a la Facebook).
+However, you could be completely on top of PbD and still lose all of your credibility if you allow user data to be stolen (Equifax) or sell it to others (especially where it was then mishandled, a la Facebook).

 DPIAs & Updating Your Plugins

-And as simple as this sounds, making sure your third party services are up-to-date is a huge part of maintaining a secure site.
-There’s a reason these companies are constantly pushing out new versions of their products – they find vulnerabilities and fix them (ideally, before they are exploited).
-By not staying on top of your updates, you’re leaving yourself and your users at risk.
+As simple as that sounds, making sure your third party services are up to date is a huge part of maintaining a secure site.
+There’s a reason these companies are constantly pushing out new versions of their products — they find vulnerabilities and fix them (ideally, before they are exploited).
+By not staying on top of your updates, you’re leaving your site and your users’ data at risk.